 By far the easiest exchange calculation for travelers from the U.S. is to simply spend dollars.
 Many things along the tourist trail are priced in U.S. dollars because of instability in the local currency – the Costa Rican Colón.
 If you do find yourself spending colones you can use the super simple exchange equivalencies below to know about how much you’re spending.

-With the current exchange rate around ¢550 per dollar you should expect to get the equivalents shown it the image above.
+With the current exchange rate around ¢600 per dollar you should expect to get at least the equivalents shown it the image above.

 The Old Easy Estimate

 NOTE: some merchants are still using ¢500 to the dollar in exchange transactions they are definitely ripping you off.

 Prices are often posted in dollars and colones making it unnecessary to do a conversion, but for the times when do need to convert it’s very easy.
 Prior to February 2014 when the currency took a nosedive this estimate was pretty exact.